 A budget surplus… Imagine that, right?

-Top Five Developed Countries with Budget Surpluses
+The Five Most Developed Countries with Budget Surpluses

 5. Hong Kong

-While Hong Kong offers a simple, low tax regime, some policy experts do question how long that can continue alongside surpluses, claiming an aging population and the accompanying rising healthcare costs may cause issues down the road.
+While Hong Kong offers a simple, low tax regime, some policy experts do question how long that can continue alongside surpluses, claiming that an aging population and the accompanying rising healthcare costs may cause issues down the road.

 Many are calling Chile the new America, and for good reason.
 While the US budget remains mired in red ink, Chile scores near the top in many economic indicators.
 Real GDP growth is strong at over 6%, unemployment and inflation are moderate, and the country has no net debt.

 Despite missing its forecasts (but still achieving a surplus) last year, the government posted a record single-digit surplus last month on the heels of rising revenues.
 It plans to lower taxes while maintaining fiscal discipline, a goal rooted in its history as a country marred by economic crisis.

 It’s no secret Norway is proud to run a generous social welfare state funded by high taxes; one government official commented that their economic success allowed them to both increase social spending and bank money in the world’s largest sovereign wealth fund.

 The government has made judicious use of revenues from its status as a gambling mecca; its casinos take in more than those on the Las Vegas Strip by nearly five-to-one.
-While expenditures have increased in recent years, so have the surpluses all while the government has been reducing taxes and improving services.
+While expenditures have increased in recent years, so have the surpluses, all while the government has been reducing taxes and improving services.